Using Signal Analyzer App

 On the Display tab, click Spectrum to open a spectrum view and click Panner to activate the panner.
 Use the panner to create a zoom window with a width of about 2 seconds.
 Drag the zoom window so that it is centered on the trill.
 The spectrum shows a noticeable peak at around 900 Hz.

 Isolate the single trill by highpass filtering.
 Right-click the signal in the Signal table and select Duplicate to create a copy of the whale song.
 Remove the original signal from the display by clearing the check box next to its name in the Signal table.
-On the Analyzer tab, click Preprocessing ▼ and select Highpass.
-Set the passband frequency to 925 Hz and the stopband attenuation at 80 dB.
+On the Analyzer tab, select Highpass from the Preprocessing gallery.
+On the Highpass tab, set the passband frequency to 925 Hz and the stopband attenuation to 80 dB.
 Use the default value for the steepness.
+Click the Highpass button to apply the filter.

 Clear the display and select the original signal.
 Extract the three moans to compare their spectra:

 Center the panner zoom window on the first moan.
 The spectrum has eight clearly defined peaks, located very close to multiples of 170 Hz.
-Click Extract Signals ▼ and select
+Click the button next to Extract Signals and select

 Between Time Limits.

 Click Panner to hide the panner.
 Press the space bar to see the full signal.
 Click Zoom in X and zoom in on a 2-second interval of the time view centered on the second moan.
 The spectrum again has peaks at multiples of 170 Hz.
-Click Extract Signals ▼ and select
+Click the button next to Extract Signals and select

 Between Time Limits.